2 History of Healing: The World’s Healing Systems

 … will be further explored in Chapters 3 and 4.

-This chapter’s resources reveal that, to varying degrees around the world, we are relatively new at integrating traditional healing systems with the biomedical one.
+This chapter’s resources reveal that, to varying degrees around the world, we are relatively new at supporting traditional healing alongside biomedicine.
 Fortunately, there is a growing spirit of collaboration with regard to finding safe, evidence-informed ways to blend the best of a variety of healing systems to offer sustainable, culturally relevant, holistic health care in keeping with individual consumers’ wishes.
 Health care providers (HCPs) can individually collaborate with each person they serve by intentionally inquiring about any healing traditions important to that individual (Scott Barss, 2024).
 We can also develop relationships and collaborate with recognized Traditional Healers who the consumer may wish to involve in their care (Eggertson, 2015).
 Exploration of the ‘H’ in ‘WHOLE Care’ can cue any collaboration needed to understand and engage the healing traditions that best support the healing process.
 We will explore additional considerations and resources as we discuss specific healing modalities in Chapter 3.

 License